ImageImage

 Finally, remember that sales tax compliance is not just about having the right settings in your software.
 Staff who issue invoices, configure items, or process refunds need to understand the basics of when tax should apply and at what rate.

 A short yearly refresher for your team, paired with an update of written procedures, can help keep actual practice aligned with the rules your system is configured to follow.
 That alignment is what really keeps you out of trouble when rules shift a bit from year to year.
+To avoid common pitfalls, review our guide on sales tax mistakes to avoid.

 Table of Contents